r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 ## 5. Managing Projects on Git and GitHub

 ### Project Boards
-GitHub **Project Boards** help organize and manage your project tasks.
-They allow you to create task cards and track their progress.
+GitHub **Project Boards** help organize and manage your project tasks.<br/>Github Project Boards allows team members to track their daily tasks, create various task management systems like To-Do Lists,Kanban boards,Sprint sessions and many more.<br/>
+Roadmaps can be built and linked with other projects as well to ensure a smooth workflow and planned structure of tasks over a long term.

 ### Issues and Labels
-**Issues** are used to track bugs, enhancements, and other project tasks.
-You can use **Labels** to categorize issues based on their priority or type (e.g., bug, enhancement).
+**Issues** are used to track bugs, enhancements, and other project tasks.<br/>You can use **Labels** to categorize issues based on their priority or type (e.g., bug, enhancement).<br/>
+Issues can be assigned on **Project Boards** and can also be assigned to multiple developers with their seperate Task Cards to ensure proper management and efficiency.

 ### Milestones
 Set **Milestones** to track the progress of your project and measure what’s been accomplished toward a release or a big goal.